svaarala/duktape/doc/memory-management.rst

   The term "heap-allocated element" or "heap element" is used to refer broadly to all memory allocations which are automatically tracked.
 The term "heap-allocated object" or "heap object" is not used because it is easy to confuse with other notions of an "object".
-In particular, all Ecmascript objects are heap elements, but there are other heap element types too.
+In particular, all ECMAScript objects are heap elements, but there are other heap element types too.
   Heap-allocated elements subject to memory management are: